MyActionWay/branch-pruner-action/README.md

 To counter this, I use the [Branch-Pruner](https://github.com/myactionway/branch-pruner-action "Get it") once a month.
 That way, I have the repo size under control and also the ability to see the latest history of my badges and reports without the really old stuff.

 ## | Appendix
+### Note on protected brand names and logos
+> * The use of protected brand names, trade names, utility models and brand logos on this website does not constitute an infringement of copyright; rather, it serves as an illustrative note.
+Even if this is not marked as such at the respective points, the corresponding legal provisions always apply.
+> * The brand names and logos used are the property of their respective owners and are subject to their copyright provisions.
+> * This offer is in no way related to the legal entities of the protected brand names and logos used.

 ### Note on liability for links
 > * This README contains links to external third-party websites.
 The README operator has no influence on the content of these sites.
 Therefore, he cannot assume any liability.
 Instead, the respective provider is always responsible for the content.
 > * The linked pages were checked for possible legal violations at the time of linking and illegal content wasn't discernible.
 A permanent control of the linked pages is unreasonable without concrete evidence of an infringement.
 However, if the README operator becomes aware of such a violation, he will act immediately.